Yaakov Yisrael Kanievsky: Political involvement

 Kanievsky believed the Yom Kippur War was intentionally started as a means of Herut gaining political popularity.

 Kanievsky strongly criticized the Poalei Agudat Yisrael party, calling it "of the parties who damage in the vineyard of the House of the Lord", and added: "When we be granted the salvation, this party will be on the side of those who ruin and destroy religion."
 On the leaders of the party, he wrote that they "corrupted and turned it into a distinct-materialistic party ... and they put venom of "אשר קרך" into their ranks"; and on its voters, he wrote that they "violate the name of God in secret and in multitude".

 In the 1984 elections, he supported Shas.

-Commemoration

-The "Kehilot Yaakov Street" in the "Merkaz Baalei Melacha" neighborhood of Bnei Brak was named after him, after he died, and the neighborhood was also renamed "Kehilot Yaakov".
-Acommunity in this neighborhood is called "Mishkenot Ya'akov", after him.
-In addition, the Yeshivat Kehilot Yaakov was established in his name, which was located in Hazon Yehezkel and moved to Modi'in Illit, as well as Yeshivat Tifereth Yisrael in the Givat Shaul neighborhood of Jerusalem.
-The name of the "Derech Emet" Talmud Torah in Petach Tikvah was changed to "Birchas Yaakov" after him, and the Talmud Torah network Tiferet Yaakov in Bnei Brak and Jerusalem is named after him.

 Works

 He also authored Birkas Peretz (on the Torah) and Chayei Olam.
-There are several volumes of letters, known as Karyana D'Igarta, and several volumes written by a disciple, Rabbi A Horowitz, that describe his daily life.
-These are known as Orchos Rabbeinu.